AssociationRobotTelecomStrasbourg/CustomPID/README.md

 # CustomPID
-Simple Arduino PID library based on Brett's tutorials
+Simple Arduino PID library based on Brett's tutorials with improved style and interface.